fleek-platform/chatbox-widget/README.md

 # Fleek Chatbox Widget

 A standalone widget that allows users to embed a chatbox on any website to interact with a Fleek agent.
-This lightweight, customizable widget can be easily integrated into any website with a simple script tag.
+This lightweight, customizable widget can be easily integrated into any website with a simple script tag or imported as a React component.

 ## What is this project about?